-An alternative to Outlook, send a mail merge with Gmail and Google Sheets
+An alternative to Outlook: How to set up mail merge with Gmail and Google Sheets

-Your data is in Excel and your template is in Word.
+Your data is in Excel, your template is in Word. and you want to run a mail merge using excel and Word but through Gmail.
 If you already have a Gmail account, why not take one more step and use Google Sheets?
 Importing data from Excel to Google Sheets and Word to Google Docs has become so easy that you might as well benefit from the full Google experience. 👍

 Why use Gmail and Google Sheets over Microsoft Office?